MicrosoftDocs/learn/learn-pr/azure-devops/create-multi-stage-pipeline/includes/2-design-the-pipeline.md

 **Andy:** You bring up an interesting point.
 We build the app each time we push a change to GitHub.
 Does that mean each build is promoted to the _Dev_ stage after it finishes?

 **Mara:** Building continuously gives us important feedback about our build and test health.
-But we want to promote to the _Dev_ stage only when we merge code into some central branch: either master or some other release branch.
+But we want to promote to the _Dev_ stage only when we merge code into some central branch: either main or some other release branch.
 I'll update the drawing to show that requirement.

 :::image type="content" source="../media/2-add-dev-stage-trigger.png" alt-text="An image of a whiteboard showing the Build and Dev stages.
 A condition promotes to the Dev stage only when changes happen on a release branch.":::